"Ojalá que llueva café,

 Ecosystems

-The lowlands of larger islands frequently have freshwater, brackish, and saline wetlands of diverse sizes which, like mountains and xeric regions, may have high concentrations of local endemics (organisms that live only in a given area: island, lake, mountain range, etc.).
+The lowlands of larger Antilles frequently have freshwater, brackish, and saline wetlands of diverse sizes which, like mountains and xeric regions, may have high concentrations of local endemics (organisms that live only in a given area: island, lake, mountain range, etc.).
 The Zapata Swamp of Cuba and the Enriquillo Lake of Hispaniola are the best examples of these ecosystems in the West Indies.
 A few natural lakes and ponds are found in the Antillean highlands, as well.

 The "Dead Sea of the Caribbean": Lake Enriquillo.
 South-western Dominican Republic, Hispaniola.